 Becoming by Michelle Obama

-Instantly one of the most popular books of our time, Becoming takes us on a deeply personal and powerful account of the beloved former First Lady's journey starting from her upbringing in Chicago all the way through her experience as the first African-American family in the White House.
-Through it all, Michelle Obama reminds us that each and every one of our stories matter and is where our true power lies.
+Instantly one of the most popular books of our time, Becoming takes us on a deeply personal and powerful account of the beloved former First Lady's journey, starting from her upbringing in Chicago all the way through her experience as the first African-American family in the White House.
+Through it all, Michelle Obama reminds us that each and every one of our stories matter.

 Me Talk Pretty One Day by David Sedaris